top of page

 Cost of Living

 Shopping for basic groceries is easy, and much cheaper than at home.
 A trip to the local market can be an adventure, but you can find anything you'd need there.
-A week's worth of staples will set you back around 30 USD.
-There are larger box grocery stores in the bigger towns, and even a number of Walmart stores within the city.
-You can find any common item that you'd need, and there are a few specialty stores and expat grocery stores that cater to the needs of the international community.
+A week's worth of staples will set you back around 30 USD from the local market, but grocery store prices are more comparable to those at home.
+There are larger grocery stores in the bigger towns, and even a number of Walmart stores within the city.
+You can find most common items that you'd need, and there are a few specialty stores and expat grocery stores that cater to the desires of the international community.

 bottom of page